Shopify Inventory Management

 If you’re managing multiple warehouse locations or inventory across a selection of different channels like pop-up shops, online marketplaces and brick and mortar stores, then you need to know exactly what inventory you have, how much of it is ready to sell and where it is.

-These are just some of the reasons why multi-location inventory management is so powerful.
+These are just some of the reasons why multi-location inventory management is so powerful and why you should ensure that your software enables Shopify inventory management for multiple locations.

 In order to achieve this, your systems need to obviously be able to support multiple warehouse locations, but this, combined with an integrated warehouse management system will make things miles more streamlined and efficient.